Lord-Takeda/Discord-Selfbot/README.md

 Same with the suffix if you end a message with it.
 However, if you do not wish to have these active: simply change the "true" in 'purgeKeyWord' or 'purgerSuffix' to 'false'.
 Also the "serverName" and "serverIcon" refer to nuked servers after using the 'nuke' command.

+Oh yeah also:
+Since DiscordJS is gay, when using the uinfo command you have to send the command in a guild that the person you're getting userinfo from is. *Just saying in case people get confused since it works by ID rather than mentioning*.